Front Mission: Gun Hazard: Plot

 The plot of Gun Hazard revolves around a soldier based in Bergen, Norway named Albert Grabner (whose parents reside Eningen, Germany).
 In January 2064, Ark Hellbrand of the Bergen Army stages a coup d'état in an attempt to overthrow the government led by President Moss Orwen.
 As the coup d'état forces begin to take over the country, President Orwen radios for assistance from NORAD and a faction of the Bergen Army loyal to him.
 Albert Grabner is sent to act as the president's bodyguard and helps him escape the country.
 However, the two are eventually captured by Hellbrand.
 Albert escapes from prison with the help of Brenda Lockheart, a mercenary employed by the Kernelight Association.
 Upon escaping Bergen and reaching New York City, they visit the Kernelight Association headquarters.
 Hoping to return to Bergen and rescue Orwen, Albert agrees to working for the Kernelight Association to find allies that can help him overthrow Ark.
 As the two work for the mercenary guild and travel to war-torn countries around the world, Albert begins to see a link between the civil conflicts, the Bergen coup d'état, and an organization only known as "The Society".

 Development and release

 The game was developed by Omiya Soft, which had some members from Masaya, developer of Assault Suits Valken.
 Gun Hazard is the first spin-off entry and the second entry overall in the Front Mission series.
 The game takes place in a completely separate universe from the other Front Mission games.

 Gun Hazard was unveiled at a Square of Japan press conference in early September 1995.
 It was released in Japan and published by Squaresoft, on February 23, 1996 for the Super Famicom game console.
-Front Mission Series: Gun Hazard sold over 184,000 copies in Japan by the end of 1996, and 300,000 copies in Japan in total.

 It was also released on the Japanese Wii's Virtual Console service on May 20, 2008.
 The game later received an unofficial fan translation into English by the group Aeon Genesis.